 You can even prevent certain kinds of cancers by maintaining the Mediterranean Diet and lifestyle, however, numerous factors such as genetics, smoking, drinking alcohol, and exercise have an impact on the results of any diet regime.

 Nonetheless, if you refrain from bad habits, you should notice a huge difference in your overall healthiness after a few months.

 Here are the facts you should know about the Mediterranean Diet before coming to a conclusion if it is right for you.

 - The diet will include mounds of fresh fruits and fresh veggies, beans, whole grain bread, potatoes, plenty of fish or seafood (a minimum of three servings per week), sunflower seeds, olive oil, butter, avocados and nuts.
 The benefits of tuna, anchovies, salmon, herring and mackerel are astronomical.
-Those foods provides a hefty helping of Omega 3s.
+Those foods provide a hefty helping of Omega 3s.

 - Instead of salt, pick up alternative spices for seasoning and flavor.
 Olive oil is a source of healthy fats, therefore, you should trade your usual oil for a brand of olive oil for eating and cooking.

 - Water is also a large item on the menu, however, you can drink a glass of red wine with a meal at least once or twice a week.

 - For dessert, reach for fruits instead of the sweet stuff.
 At the same time, it’s okay every once in a while as with eating red meat.